 If you are trying this out for the first time, I highly suggest that you keep track of your child’s glucose levels.

-- Do not overly restrict your child in enjoying yummy foods, like pancakes!
+- Do not overly restrict your child from enjoying yummy foods, like pancakes!

 - Pre-bolus 25-30mins before giving the pancakes